bodmandao/celo-lottery/README.md

 The `endRound` function is responsible for finalizing the current round, selecting a winner randomly, transferring the winnings to the winner, and resetting the player's array and round status for the next round.

+## Explanation

+- `require(block.timestamp >= roundEndTime, "Round is still active");` : This line ensures that the current block timestamp (`block.timestamp`) is greater than or equal to the end time of the round (`roundEndTime`).
+If the round is still active, it reverts the transaction with an error message.
+- `if (players.length > 0) ` : This line checks if there are any players participating in the current round.
+If there are no players, the round concludes without picking a winner.
+- `uint256 index = random() % players.length;` : This line generates a random index within the range of the `players` array to select a winner.
+The `%` operator calculates the remainder of the division, ensuring the index is within the array bounds.
+- `lastWinner = players[index];` : This line assigns the address of the selected winner to the lastWinner variable.
+- `emit LotteryWinner(lastWinner, address(this).balance);` : This line emits an event `LotteryWinner`, indicating the address of the winner and the current balance of the lottery contract.
+- `payable(lastWinner).transfer(address(this).balance);` : This line transfers the entire contract balance to the winner by sending it to the lastWinner address.

 ### 2.6 Checking Round Status and Participants
   ### 2.6.1 Getting Current Round Status
   ```solidity